Impose Editor Overview

 The Finishing tab contains functions that affect post-print processes.
 These include: the automatic creation of Dielines and Cutting information, which are then transferred to the selected cutting device.

-If you want to add Dielines for individual Print Items automatically, you need to activate the Create Dieline checkbox .
-You can determine the position of the Dieline including the offset, corner type, line weight, color and the overprint status.
+If you want to add Dielines for individual Print Items automatically, simply click on the Add Dieline drop-down .
+You can determine the position of the Dieline including the Position, Origin, Offset, Corner Type, Weight, Technical Color and the Overprint status.

 If you want to transfer the created Dielines to a connected cutting device, select the appropriate cutting device with the corresponding Parameter Set .
 You can also choose and control the Registration Marks and Barcodes for the cutting device, these settings can be changed at anytime.